 View this post on Instagram

-How Music Works @rollingstone December 2019 @sachalecca #rollingstonemagazine #davidbyrne #talkingheads #americanutopia #musician #theatre #broadway #rock #blackandwhite #pictureoftheday #instagood #instaphoto #foto #howmusicworks #musicgram #musica #teatro #arte #cervello #biancoenero @davidbyrneofficial #likeforfollow #instamusic #instalike
+Future Brain @rollingstone December 2019 @sachalecca #rollingstonemagazine #davidbyrne #talkingheads #americanutopia #musician #theatre #broadway #rock #blackandwhite #pictureoftheday #instagood #instaphoto #foto #howmusicworks #books #musicgram #musica #teatro #arte #cervello #biancoenero @davidbyrneofficial #likeforfollow #instamusic #instalike

 While David Byrne doesn’t endorse a particular candidate, it‘s pretty clear he’s not a fan of the far right politicians like Donald Trump and Boris Johnson.
 During the show, he talks about the importance of voting and how many people (particularly young people) eschew it.